Herbies team Herbies

 how to clone a weed plant

-1. Mother plant.
-You may ask yourself, how old should a mother plant be before cloning?
-Your mother plant should be in its vegetative state, although you can take clones from flowering plants, too.
-You can keep mother plants in vegetative state seemingly forever, so as long as the plant is healthy with appropriately-sized stems for cutting, its exact age is not an issue.
+• Mother plant: Needs to be in the vegetative phase.
+Knowing when to clone cannabis is key – while you can take clones from plants in the flowering stage, you can keep mother plants in a vegetative state seemingly forever, so as long as the plant is healthy with appropriately-sized stems for cutting, its exact age is not an issue.

 how to clone cannabis